USFS executives urge full investigation in Coughlin case

 DETROIT — Two U.S. Figure Skating executives urged a full investigation into abuse allegations against former skater and coach John Coughlin, who killed himself last week.

-Anne Cammett, president of the federation, and David Raith, USFS executive director, held a news conference at the U.S. Figure Skating Championships.
+Anne Cammett, president of the federation, and David Raith, USFS executive director, held a news conference at the U.S. Figure Skating Championships on Thursday.
 Cammett mentioned abuse allegations against Coughlin, but she and Raith did not go into detail.

-Raith said: “Whenever an allegation of sexual misconduct comes to light, it’s upsetting for everyone.”
+“Whenever an allegation of sexual misconduct comes to light, it’s upsetting for everyone,” Raith said.
+“We get that.
+We all have emotions.
+Those many emotions can cause pain to those who have been abused, and I want to say at the outset, if you’ve been abused, know someone who’s been abused, or is being abused, or you suspect abuse is occurring, please come forward.
+You are not alone.”

 Coughlin, a two-time national pairs champion, received an interim suspension from the U.S. Center for SafeSport and USFS a week ago for unspecified conduct.
 He was barred from any activities sanctioned by the skating body or the U.S. Olympic Committee.
 He then was found dead in Kansas City, Missouri, on Friday.